krishaamer/green-filter-research/research/literature/design.md

 -   @baptistaSystematicReviewSmartphone2022 apps for sleep apnea
 -   @almeidaParanoidOSWearable2022

+## Eco-Design {#eco-design}

-## Circular Design {#circular-design}
+### Circular Design {#circular-design}

+Circular economy is a tiny part of the world economy.
--   @circleeconomyCircularityGapReport2022 reports only 8.6% of world
+@circleeconomyCircularityGapReport2022 reports only 8.6% of world
 economy is circular and *100B tonnes of virgin materials* are sourced every year.

 -   There’s a growing number of companies providing re-use of existing items.
--   @hedbergCircularEconomyRole2021 argues digitalization and data
-    sharing is a requirement for building a circular economy.
+-   @hedbergCircularEconomyRole2021 argues digitization and data sharing is a requirement for building a circular economy.
 -   @SmartSwap For example, Swap furniture in Estonia
 -   @mcdonoughCradleCradleRemaking2002 book
 -   @dullCircularSupplyChain2021 book